Can my dog eat Onion?

 Cooked onion in food can accumulate toxicity over time.
 Avoid all forms.

-βοΈ This information is for reference only and is not a substitute for professional veterinary advice.
-Always consult your veterinarian if you have concerns about your dog's health.
+For reference only — not a substitute for professional veterinary advice.
+Consult your vet if you have concerns about your dog's health.

 Other danger foods